Yahaya-Salisu/real_world_asset/2025-07-DeBank-Contest/[M-01]-lost-of-user-funds.md

 #### Proof of concept:
-A. Approve feeAmount only
+A. Approve feeAmount only.

-B. Call swap
+B. Call swap.

-C. Observe feeReceiver gets tokens
+C. Observe feeReceiver gets tokens.

 D. Swap reverts before actual execution and user lost feeAmount.

 #### Recommendation:
-a.
-Only call `chargeFee()` after ensuring all following steps will succeed.
+A. Only call `chargeFee()` after ensuring all following steps will succeed.

-b.
-Collect fromTokenAmount first, then distribute feeAmount and swapAmount internally.
+B. Collect fromTokenAmount first, then distribute feeAmount and swapAmount internally.

-c.
-Provide fee refund mechanism that can refund the feeAmount to user whenever the swap failed.
+C. Provide fee refund mechanism that can refund the feeAmount to user whenever the swap failed.